Dog Orphans could not continue without it’s volunteers!

-We now have orientation dates scheduled EACH MONTH on the FIRST & THIRD SATURDAY of the month at 1 pm.
-Orientation takes about 30 minutes.
-Please email or call us for an appointment.
-Looking forward to meeting you!
+We now have orientation dates scheduled EACH MONTH on the SECOND & FOURTH WEDNESDAY of the month at 6 pm.
+Orientation takes approximately one hour.

-Volunteers Needed!!!
 Our volunteer program is a vital part of our organization.
 Without your help Dog Orphans would not be able to continue.
+We are especially in need of volunteers anytime between the hours of 8:30am-12pm, Mon-Fri.
+We appreciate anytime you can give as long as you commit to at least 8 hours a month.
 At this time we need caring individuals for the following volunteer positions:

 Duties at the kennel include: